elmcraft/core-extra/README.md

 ## Upgrading

-This library is a successor to all the elm-community/\*-extra packages, as well as several other community packages, such as GlobalWebIndex/cmd-extra, hayleigh-dot-dev/tuple-extra, stoeffel/set-extra, matthewsj/elm-ordering (albeit somewhat lossely that one).
+This library is a successor to all the elm-community/\*-extra packages, as well as several other community packages, such as GlobalWebIndex/cmd-extra, hayleigh-dot-dev/tuple-extra, stoeffel/set-extra, matthewsj/elm-ordering (albeit somewhat loosely that one).

 Since this single library subsumes all of these, we recommend using some of the following to update.